2000s in music: Contemporary R&B

 Singer Mary J. Blige topped the Billboard Hot 100 in 2001 with her smash single, "Family Affair", taken from hit album No More Drama.
-She scored a big hit with, "Be Without You", which peaked at #3 on the Hot 100.
+She scored a big hit with, "Be Without You", which peaked at No. 3 on the Hot 100.
 During the 2000s decade, Mary released five platinum albums.
-Billboard Magazine ranked Blige as the most successful female R&B artist of the past 25 years.
+Billboard magazine ranked Blige as the most successful female R&B artist of the past 25 years.
 The magazine also lists "Be Without You" as the top R&B song of the 2000s, as it spent an unparalleled 15 weeks atop the Hot R&B/Hip-Hop Songs chart.

 After experiencing a dominant run of success throughout the 1990s, Mariah Carey experienced a commercial lull with Glitter and Charmbracelet, the first two albums she released in the 2000s.
-However, she made an astounding comeback in 2005 with the release of The Emancipation of Mimi, which debuted at #1 on the Billboard 200 albums chart.
-The album included the #1 singles "We Belong Together", which shattered airplay records and was named the Song of the Decade by Billboard, and "Don't Forget About Us," as well as "Shake It Off," which peaked at #2 (it was blocked from the #1 spot by "We Belong Together", making Carey the first female artist in Billboard history to occupy the top two spots on the Hot 100 as a lead artist).
-Additionally, Carey's 2008 album E=MC² spawned her 18th chart-topper, "Touch My Body," with which she surpassed Elvis Presley to become the solo artist with the most Hot 100 #1 songs in history.
+However, she made an astounding comeback in 2005 with the release of The Emancipation of Mimi, which debuted at No. 1 on the Billboard 200 albums chart.
+The album included the No. 1 singles "We Belong Together", which shattered airplay records and was named the Song of the Decade by Billboard, and "Don't Forget About Us", as well as "Shake It Off", which peaked at No. 2 (it was blocked from the No. 1 spot by "We Belong Together", making Carey the first female artist in Billboard history to occupy the top two spots on the Hot 100 as a lead artist).
+Additionally, Carey's 2008 album E=MC² spawned her 18th chart-topper, "Touch My Body", with which she surpassed Elvis Presley to become the solo artist with the most Hot 100 No. 1 songs in history.

 R&B artist Robin Thicke topped the R&B Charts with his hit single "Lost Without U".
 He was the first white artist to top these charts since George Michael.
 His album The Evolution of Robin Thicke went on to be certified platinum by the RIAA.

 Country

 Country music sales continued to rise, as the Billboard 200 all-genre album chart frequently had albums recorded by country music artists listed; several of those titles were certified double platinum or better, indicating the genre continued to have a strong niche in the music industry.

-In 2002 The Statler Brothers effectively retired from music, truly bringing an end to an era of Country Music.
+In 2002, The Statler Brothers retired from music.
 Jimmy Fortune struck out on his own as a solo artist with the help of The Oak Ridge Boys and continues to record music and tour today.

 One of the most successful new artists of the decade was Carrie Underwood.
-In 2005, the Checotah, Oklahoma native became the first American Idol winner to record primarily country music, instead of pop, rap or rhythm and blues.
+In 2005, the Checotah, Oklahoma, native became the first American Idol winner to record primarily country music, instead of pop, rap or rhythm and blues.
 By the end of the decade, Underwood had amassed eight No. 1 songs on the Billboard Hot Country Songs chart, along with numerous awards from the Country Music Association, Academy of Country Music and others.